BasterHapy/pyside6_win10_notepad/README.md

 This folder contains the .ui files from Qt Designer.

 ## Win10_notepad
-This folder contains the files converted from .ui to .py, as well as the run files that call these .py files.翻译为中文
+This folder contains the files converted from .ui to .py, as well as the run files that call these .py files.